“I wish there was a way to know you were in the good old days before you actually left them.”

-Everything cost, you guessed it, a penny—offering struggling customers the chance to keep their dignity.
+Everything cost, you guessed it, a penny — offering struggling customers the chance to keep their dignity.
 Meaning they didn’t have to beg or stand in crazy-long soup lines.

 Sometimes those restaurants had several levels.
-The higher floors served the upscale which helped pay for the middle floors serving middle class sit-down meals, which in turn supported the ground level serving the penny menu.
+The higher floors served the upscale, which helped pay for the middle floors serving middle-class sit-down meals, which in turn supported the ground level serving the penny menu.

 When times and money improved, and especially when women went to work during WWII, sandwich shops and later family diners became the place to eat.
 Sunday afternoon after church saw the restaurants packed.

-All that said, before Grandma was a grandma, she probably wasn’t singing “McDonalds, McDonalds, Kentucky Fried Chicken and a Pizza Hut”—Because, more often than not until the 1960s and later, families still ate most their meals at home.
+All that said, before Grandma was a grandma, she probably wasn’t singing “McDonalds, McDonalds, Kentucky Fried Chicken and a Pizza Hut”—Because, more often than not until the 1960s and later, families still ate most of their meals at home.